-Danny joined the African Wildlife Foundation's Program Design Team two years ago based on AWF's reputation, which extends into Europe: "AWF's track record of developing innovative community conservation initiatives in Africa is something that intrigued me."
+Danny joined the African Wildlife Foundation's Program Design Team in 2011 based on AWF's reputation, which extends into Europe: "AWF's track record of developing innovative community conservation initiatives in Africa is something that intrigued me."
 Danny, who is based in the UK, represents AWF to the European audience of public-sector and foundation donors.
 Danny’s work not only provides needed funding for our programs in Africa, but his expertise also helps shape the work that we do there.
 Danny holds an M.S. in environmental monitoring and assessment in drylands from Sheffield University, and a Ph.D. from the school of geography and environment from Oxford University.

 Coordinator of Climate Change Project, Maasai Steppe Heartland, Tanzania

 Hailing from the Kilimanjaro region of Northern Tanzania, Godlisten joined African Wildlife Foundation as the Program Coordinator for Reducing Emissions from Deforestation and Forest Degradation (REDD) in 2010.
 Godlisten was well aware of AWF's work before becoming an employee: "I was born and grew up in the Maasai Steppe Heartland.
 I had personal and professional knowledge of AWF, and so it was my dream to become part of this exciting organization.
 I have a profound trust in AWF."
 Godlisten has almost 20 years of conservation experience, and holds an M.S. in conservation biology from the University of Cape Town.